Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 those measured by analytical methods (albeit with unknown precision) by using various calibration models or *conversion functions*.
-For example, *manual texturing* analysis [@FAO1990; @SSDS1993] permits determination of soil texture fractions with a precision of ±5m with an order of magnitude lower cost to obtain than laboratory analysis.
+For example, *manual texturing* analysis [@FAO1990; @SSDS1993] permits determination of soil texture fractions with a precision of ±5 m with an order of magnitude lower cost to obtain than laboratory analysis.

 Soils are usually sampled per depth interval or layer, generally using a